WRITING TEAM MEMBERS:

 The History of Mary Prince, A West Indian Slave, Related by Herself is a “slippery text.”
 It has troublesome questions of authorship and truthfulness because it is the result of a collaborative storytelling, compiling, and editing team.

 Mary Prince told her story to Susanna Strickland (later Moodie), a budding writer and newly converted Methodist, who compiled the text.
 Then Thomas Pringle, a professional writer and the secretary of London’s Anti-Slavery Society, edited it.
 Joseph Phillips, an abolitionist pamphleteer who had lived in Antigua and had served jail time there for his beliefs, assisted Pringle on the Antigua section.
-Phillips knew Prince and her fifth slave-owner John Adams Wood Jr. from his time spent in that colony.
+Phillips knew Prince and the fifth Bermudian to claim her as property, John Adams Wood Jr., from his time spent in that colony.
 All team members were abolitionists.

 This was a complex situation.
 Although Mary Prince was the storyteller of the team and the principal source of the text, she was not only the subject of her own story.
 She was also the subject of the collective work and imagining of the team.